 The absence of ejaculation is known as anejaculation.
 In this case, the male is not able to expel any semen, which is the fluid that transports the spermatozoa.

-Seminal or sperm ducts are those that lead sperm from the testicles to the outside of the male reproductive tract and are composed of:
+Seminal or sperm ducts are those that carry sperm from the testicles to the outside of the male reproductive tract and are composed of:

 Any trauma or infection in any of these or adjacent parts can lead to an obstruction that prevents the passage of sperm.

 Another abnormality that could be included within this group is the congenital bilateral absence of the vas deferens, a genetic alteration found in the vast majority of patients with cystic fibrosis that causes obstructive azoospermia.

 Finally, it is important to mention the most common cause of sperm duct blockage in adulthood: vasectomy.
 This is a permanent contraceptive method which prevents the presernce of sperm in the ejaculate.

 Bacterial infections of the seminal ducts or the glands associated with the male reproductive tract can cause scarring and obstruction.

 Next, we are going to name the most common pathologies: